jaydennleemc/WhatsApp-APIs/README.md

 - Controller method assignment
 - Response formatting
 - Support for both legacy and new parameter names for backward compatibility
+- New routes for QR code availability checks

 ### Configuration